 Below: Seeds of New Jersey Tea Inside each chamber of the black capsule is a yellowish nutlet which contains one or two of the brown seeds.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Notes: New Jersey Tea is indigenous to the Garden area.
 Eloise Butler catalogued it on Sept.
 6, 1907.
-She added some plants in June 1917 that she collected in Glenwood Park (which partially surrounded the Garden).
-Some plants were added by Gardener Cary George in 1994.
+She added some plants in June 1917 that she collected in Glenwood Park (which partially surrounded the Garden), more in 1923.
+Some plants were added by Gardener Cary George in 1992 and '94.
 Growing primarily in soils of open woodlands and prairies, the plant is found in most counties of the eastern half of Minnesota where cultivation has not removed it.
 In North America it is plant of the eastern half.
 There are two species of Ceanothus found in Minnesota, this species and C. herbaceus, Oval-leaved New Jersey Tea.
 C. americanus is more widespread.

 Lore and Use: In herbal medicine, the root was used as an astringent, expectorant, sedative and as an antispasmodic.
 The active principle is an acid named Ceanothine.
 Densmore (Ref. #5) reports the use of the root among the Minnesota Chippewa in treatment for a cough.
 They used 5 inches of root, grated, in one quart of water to produce a decoction.
 The dosage was one swallow.
 Mrs. Grieve (Ref. #7) reports that in Canada a cinnamon color dye was made for wool.
 The early East Coast settlers and the Indians used the plant to brew a tea-like beverage that had medicinal properties - hence the common name of New Jersey Tea.
 The leaves contain no caffeine.